Table of Contents

 Rodenticides rank high-pitched on the list of common toxic chemicals ingest by pets.
 These poisons work through several mechanisms:

-Causes swelling of the brain and central nervous system -
+- Bromelain Causes swelling of the brain and central nervous system

 Pets may direct consume these poisons or eat rodents that have ingested the toxins.
 Pet safe alternatives include electronic traps or catch and release options.